Self-Employment Tax Calculator (2026)

 Notes

 This is an estimate, not tax advice.
-It covers SE tax only, not your separate federal or state income tax, and ignores the 0.9% Additional Medicare Tax on high earners and the optional methods for low net earnings.
-Rates and the $176,100 wage base follow IRS and Social Security Administration figures for 2026; confirm with the IRS.
+It covers SE tax only, not your separate federal or state income tax, and ignores the 0.9% Additional Medicare Tax and the optional low-income methods.
+Rates and the $176,100 wage base follow IRS and Social Security Administration figures for 2026; confirm with the IRS or a tax professional.